People walk outside of the Augusta Victoria hospital in East Jerusalem on September 9, 2018.

 JS: What is the “dual-use” designation?

 WH: As part of the different agreements related to the Oslo Accords, anything that enters the West Bank or the Gaza Strip needs to be approved by Israel.
-There is a list of items that Israel considers “dual-use,” which means they have the potential be used in ways that could threaten Israel’s security.
+There is a list of items that Israel considers “dual-use,” which means they have the potential to be used in ways that could threaten Israel’s security.
 But it’s a very broad and vague definition, and the restrictions are a lot more severe in Gaza.
 This includes, for example, radiotherapy equipment.
 The argument is that these radioactive materials could be taken out of these machines and then potentially be used in ways that threaten Israel’s security.
 With cancer treatment, this means that radiotherapy is not possible in the West Bank, even if the Palestinian Ministry of Health wanted to invest in this material.

 And other things too—like in the pharmaceutical industry.
 There are raw materials required for pharmaceuticals that are also classified in this way.
 So this material is prevented from entering the Palestinian market.
 And the ceiling for development is already pretty low.
 This is one of the main challenges for building a self-sustaining, independent pharmaceutical industry in Palestine that could provide medication at a more affordable cost and generate jobs to feed into the economy.
 Regarding health, these also restrict medical care.
 So if you need a procedure that requires equipment that is classified in this way, your only options are to go through the whole referral and permit process or to travel abroad to get this treatment.
 So for cancer patients, that’s the choice—it’s either East Jerusalem or Israeli hospitals or travel abroad—to Amman or Egypt, or wherever else.